StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 As for the current version, multi-table materialized views support two refresh strategies:

 - **Async refresh**

-  Async refresh strategy allows materialized views refresh through asynchronous tasks, and does not guarantee strict consistency between the base table and its subordinate materialized views.
-Async refresh strategy is supported on materialized view for multiple base tables.
+  Async refresh strategy allows materialized views to refresh through asynchronous refresh tasks, and does not guarantee strict consistency between the base table and its subordinate materialized views.

 - **Manual refresh**

-  With manual refresh strategy, you can trigger a refresh task for a materialized view by running a SQL command.
+  You can manually trigger a refresh task for an async materialized view.
 It does not guarantee strict consistency between the base table and its subordinate materialized views.

 ### Preparation